 Payment Card Industry Data Security Standard (PCI DSS) is a set of over 400 individual audit objectives designed to ensure that companies that process, store or transmit credit card information maintain a secure environment.
 The audit objectives consists of 6 major goals:

-RDX received its final PCI Attestation documentation from our auditing firm in October of 2013.
-RDX is very proud to have achieved this compliance.
+RDX is proud to have received its 5th PCI Attestation document in Q2 of 2017.
 It is yet another step in our goal of ensuring that we provide the most secure environment possible to our customers.